scikit-learn-contrib/hiclass/README.md

 pip install hiclass
 ```

+## API Documentation

+Here's our official API documentation, available on [Read the Docs](https://hiclass.readthedocs.io/en/latest/).

+If you notice any issues with the documentation or walk-through, please let us know by opening an issue here: [https://github.com/mirand863/hiclass/issues](https://github.com/mirand863/hiclass/issues).

 ## TODO: rewrite quick start

 ~~An example usage can be found below.
 For a more thorough example, see [our interactive notebook](https://colab.research.google.com/drive/1Idzht9dNoB85pjc9gOL24t9ksrXZEA-9?usp=sharing).
 The full API documentation is available on [Read the Docs](https://hiclass.readthedocs.io/en/latest/).~~